Kolin63/pigpen/README.md

 # 🐷 Pigpen
 ![demo](demo.gif)

-Pigpen is a smarter way to open your files.
+Pigpen is a Linux CLI tool that offers a smarter way to open your files.
 It wraps around Linux's default `open` command, providing an easier way to configure what applications open what file types.

 ## 🔧 Configuration
 Pigpen reads from `$XDG_CONFIG_HOME/pigpen/config.txt`. `$XDG_CONFIG_HOME` is